Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 Yuri Gagarin with awards

 Yuri Gagarin, the first human in space (12 April 1961), wearing the awards of the Soviet Union.
-After his flight Gagarin’s face was reportedly the most-printed human face in 1961, surpassing even Marilyn Monroe and Elvis.
+After his flight Gagarin’s face became one of the most-reproduced human likenesses of the 1960s.
 Photo: Wikimedia Commons (public domain)

 The cosmonaut cult that began on 12 April 1961 with Gagarin’s flight was, in structural terms, a direct continuation of the 1930s pilot cult.
 The poster designs were updated; the names changed; the technology was different.
 But the basic propaganda machinery was identical.
 Stalin had built it for his Falcons.
 Khrushchev inherited it.
 Brezhnev, Andropov, Chernenko and Gorbachev all used it.
-By 1981 the Soviet Union had launched 51 manned space missions, and every one of them was framed inside the same iconographic vocabulary: brass bands at takeoff, brass bands at landing, posters of the crew above every Soviet primary-school classroom for the next eighteen months.
+By the early 1980s the Soviet Union had launched close to fifty manned space missions, and every one of them was framed inside the same iconographic vocabulary: brass bands at takeoff, brass bands at landing, posters of the crew above every Soviet primary-school classroom for the next eighteen months.

 Valery Chkalov